hbabar1215/medical-codex-pipeline/README.md

 - `description`: Human-readable description
 - `last_updated`: Processing timestamp

-## To get started I first did the following:
+## To get started do the following:

 ### 1. Cloning the Repository
 To get a local copy of this repository on your machine use the following git commands: